bissli/cachu/README.md

 ### Package Isolation

-Each package automatically gets isolated configuration.
-This prevents conflicts when multiple libraries use the cachu package:
+Each package automatically gets isolated configuration, preventing conflicts when multiple libraries use cachu:

 ```python
 # In library_a/config.py